natescherer/ChangelogManagement/README.md

 ## Building

-If you fork into your own repo, you can build through Appveyor by updating the environment section at the top of [appveyor.yml](appveyor.yml).
+If you fork into your own repository, you can build through Appveyor by updating the environment section at the top of [appveyor.yml](appveyor.yml).

-Local builds can be done via Invoke-Build with the following modules installed:
+Local builds can be done via Invoke-Build.

-- InvokeBuild
-- platyPs
-- MarkdownToHtml

 ## Authors